mohammed-m-alhaj/NoteAgent/README.md

-﻿# DeployAIAgent
+﻿# NoteAgent

-DeployAIAgent is a simple web app built with FastAPI + LangGraph/LangChain.
+NoteAgent is a simple web app built with FastAPI + LangGraph/LangChain.
 It runs an AI note assistant that can read and write text files from natural language prompts.

 ## Features